kayensmet/Self-driving-bicycle-2025-2026/docs/balance/index.md

 The **MPU6050** IMU (gyroscope + accelerometer) was used to measure the lean angle of the bike.

 Two setups were tested:
-- Averaging two MPU6050s: σ = 0.161° — usable but noisy
+- Averaging two MPU6050s: σ = 0.161° :usable but noisy
-- Kalman filter: σ = 0.020° — much cleaner but introduced too much delay
+- Kalman filter: σ = 0.020° :much cleaner but introduced too much delay

-The final implementation used a **complementary filter** as a compromise between noise and latency.
-The sensor was also moved from a loose wooden board to custom brackets directly on the frame to reduce vibration interference.
+We initially tested a dual MPU6050 setup out of curiosity, as we were facing challenges with our PID tuning.
+During these exploratory tests, we did not implement averaging or Kalman filtering.
+Ultimately, we opted for a simpler approach: using a single MPU6050 alongside a basic complementary filter that combined a proportional factor of its acceleration and the measured angle.

 ---

 ## PID controller